 Center for Accessibility Resources & Services

-The Center for Accessibility Resources & Services facilitates reasonable accommodations to provide equal access and support services to all Northern Essex programs and activities.
+The Center for Accessibility Resources & Services facilitates accommodations to provide equal access and support services to all Northern Essex programs and activities.

 Resources and Services include:

 - Student Access Services

 - Assistive Technology